 Draw every day.
 Make every drawing your best.
 Try to master new skills and try things that don't come naturally to you.
 Don't give up on an idea just because it's too hard or boring because you will not always have a choice about what a client wants.

 (By the way, in most states, you'll also need to be at least 18 years old, and in many places, you'll need a high school diploma or a GED certificate to tattoo legally.)

 Do not walk into a shop with a portfolio of actual tattoos you've done.
 This will probably backfire on you for several reasons:

-- You don't have any idea what you are doing, and that's what will be obvious to anyone who sees it.
+- You don't have any idea what you are doing, and that will be obvious to anyone who sees it.

-- Any artist who takes you on as an apprentice will have to take time to not only teach you the right way to tattoo, but wean you off "scratcher" habits.
-So your portfolio full off amateur work warns them that you'll be extra difficult to mentor.
+- Any artist who takes you on as an apprentice will have to take time to not only teach you the right way to tattoo, but also to wean you off "scratcher" habits.
+So your portfolio full of amateur work warns them that you'll be extra difficult to mentor.

 What does a tattoo apprentice portfolio look like?

 The book itself: Your artwork should be showcased in an actual portfolio, matted if necessary, and placed inside sheet protectors.
 You'll probably want three rings that open so you can easily move and remove pages.
 Every page should be full, so take out empty pages.
 Don't just use that battered three-ring binder you found: Choose something that looks professional.

 What to include inside: Your portfolio should include from 25 to 100 finished drawings.
 The important word here is "finished."
 You don't want to walk into the shop with a book full of doodles, sketches, and half-baked ideas.
 Choose only your best work—the stuff that best showcases your talent.